Kirātārjunīya: Offshoots and commentaries

-The earliest commentary of Kiratarjuniya was likely on Canto 15, by Western ganga king Durvinita in Kannada, however, this work isn't extant.
+The earliest commentary of Kiratarjuniya was likely on Canto 15, by the Western Ganga King Durvinita in Kannada; however, this work is not extant.

 Bharavi's "power of description and dignity of style" were an inspiration for Māgha's Shishupala Vadha, which is modelled after the Kirātārjunīya and seeks to surpass it.
 While Bharavi uses 19 different types of metres, Māgha uses 23; while Bharavi praises Shiva, Māgha extols Vishnu; and he has his own instances of one-consonant (dādadoduddaduddādī…) and sarvatobhadra palindromic verses.

 A vyayoga (a kind of play), also named Kirātārjunīya and based on Bharavi's work, was produced by the Sanskrit dramatist Vatsaraja in the 12th or 13th century.

 The authoritative commentary on the Kirātārjunīya, as on the other five mahakayvas, is by Mallinātha (c.
 1500 CE).
 His commentary on the Kirātārjunīya is known as the Ghaṇṭāpatha (the Bell-Road) and explains the multiple layers of compounds and figures of speech present in the verses.

 The first Western translation of the poem was by Carl Cappeller into German, published by the Harvard Oriental Series in 1912.
 There have since been six or more partial translations into English.